-Because of my experience, I want to share with other students how they can be safe, not only with themselves but their possessions too.
-If you go to Europe like I did, you’ll probably be traveling a lot on the weekends; that’s your most vulnerable time because weekends are your opportunity to go out and get established in your new country, but every culture is different.
-Make sure you read up on what’s happening in a country before visiting, but take these tips I learned while on my travels with you for good measure.
+Because of my experience, I want to share with other students how they can be safe, not only with themselves but with their possessions too.
+If you go to Europe like I did, you’ll probably be traveling a lot on the weekends.
+It's a great opportunity to go out and get established in a new country, but it can also be your most vulnerable time.
+Make sure you read up on what’s happening in the country before visiting, but also take these tips I learned while on my travels with you for good measure.

 Use a bag lock

 I stayed mostly in Airbnb locations and hostels.
 Both can be great and cheap options, but remember you’re in a different country and may be sharing a room with people you don’t know.
 If the room doesn’t have a lock for your stuff, bring a lock for your bag.
 I bought two little locks with a small key to lock my backpack and purse, and I kept the key under my pillow or somewhere else safe while I slept.
 I even locked my backpack up while I walked around during the day.
 Since my bag was on my back where I couldn’t see it, someone could have easily slipped the zipper open and grabbed something inside without me knowing if it weren’t for the lock.
 I know it sounds difficult, but you’d be surprised how many of my friends were subject to this kind of pickpocketing.

 Hold on to or secure your purse or wallet